nicklamiller/islp/chpt2/conceptual.md

 Conceptual
-1. For each of parts a) through d), indicate whether we would generally expect the performance of a flexible statistical learning method to be better or worse than an inflexible method.
-Justify your answer.
+**1. For each of parts a) through d), indicate whether we would generally expect the performance of a flexible statistical learning method to be better or worse than an inflexible method.
+Justify your answer.**
 <ol type="a">
     <li> The sample size n is extremely large, and the number of predic-
     tors p is small. </li>